-Studying the Bible can teach us so much about life but perhaps the most important thing we can learn from the Bible is the character of God.
+Studying the Bible can teach us so much about life, but perhaps the most important thing we can learn from the Bible is about God’s character.
 When we study, we see what God can do and how He interacts with His people.
-As His character is revealed, so are His attributes and we can get to know who He is!
+As His character is revealed, so are His attributes, and we can get to know who He is!

 If you’re interested in even more names of God, here are other articles in this series you may enjoy.